brickbots/PiFinder/docs/source/user_guide.rst

 .. image:: images/user_guide/objects_menu.png

-- All Filtered: This will show you all the objects across all catalogs that meet your :ref:`filter criteria<user_guide:filtering>`.
+- **All Filtered**: This will show you all the objects across all catalogs that meet your :ref:`filter criteria<user_guide:filters>`.
 This could be thousands of objects and is most useful with very strict filter settings, such as only looking for globulars above 30 degree altitude and brighter than magnitude 10.
-- By Catalog: Shows all objects from a specific catalog that meet your filter criteria.
+- **By Catalog**: Shows all objects from a specific catalog that meet your filter criteria.
 Great for observing projects and looking for the nearest objects in a particular catalog.
-- Recent: This list starts empty and will contain a history of all the objects you've checked out during your current observing session
+- **Recent**: This list starts empty and will contain a history of all the objects you've checked out during your current observing session
-- Name Search: Using the number keypad and T9 style text entry, you can search for objects by name.
+- **Name Search**: Using the number keypad and T9 style text entry, you can search for objects by name.
 The snowball planetery?
   Cats-Eye?
 This is the way to find them!

 No matter how you get objects onto the list, it always displays